Independent Contractor Policies

 - Has a substantial investment in their trade.

 - May be dismissed only under terms of a contract.

 How to tell if a worker is an employee:

-Under the "common law test" if an employer has the right to control, both what work will be done and how it will be done, there is an employer-employee relationship.
+Under the “common law test” if an employer has the right to control, both what work will be done and how it will be done, there is an employer-employee relationship.
 To determine if the employer has the right to control, the Internal Revenue Service (IRS) uses the following 20-factor test.
-A worker is generally an employee if he/she:
+A worker is generally an employee if they:

 - Must comply with the employer’s instructions about when, where and how to work.